gwittich/MS-Azure-AI-Fundamentals-AI-900/README.md

     Accountability			  People should be accountable for AI systems

 This Repo includes 3 files:
-1) Microsoft Azure AI Fundamentals.docx - My Notes from the Online Microsoft Course,
+1) Microsoft Azure AI Fundamentals.docx - My Notes from the Online Microsoft Course
 2) Exploring data with Python - real world data.ipynb
 3) Designing and Implementing a Data Science Solution on Azure.docx